-Non-core vaccines are those that should only be given to cats in specific risk categories based on an individual risk/benefit assessment .
-This assessment will take into account the geographical location, lifestyle, and risk of exposure to the infection of the individual cat.
+Non-core vaccines are those that should only be given to cats in specific risk categories based on an individual risk/benefit assessment , lifestyle, and risk of exposure to the infection of the individual cat.
 Examples of non-core vaccines include those for feline leukaemia virus (FeLV), feline immunodeficiency virus (FIV), and Chlamydia felis.
 There may be other non-core vaccines that are available in other countries, that are not available in Australia and these are not listed here.

 Please speak to your veterinarian about what vaccinations are right for your kitten or if you are concerned about your kitten’s vaccination being overdue.

 An adult cat who has received a primary vaccination course will require the core vaccination every 1-3 years, depending on the duration of immunity provided by the vaccine your veterinarian uses and the cat’s individual circumstances.
 Check with your veterinarian.